-The following exemptions from the FIF rules are considered likely to be of relevance to individual Centro MCS Syndicate investors.
+The following exemptions from the FIF rules are considered likely to be of relevance to individual Centro MCS Syndicate investors:

-- Individuals holding otherwise non-exempt FIF interests with a cost of NZ\$50,000 or less fall outside the FIF regime (there is a very limited exemption for certain trusts also). - 10% or greater holdings in an Australian company including a unit trust (provided the investor is not a portfolio investment entity, unit trust, life insurer, superannuation fund or a group investment fund).
+- Individuals holding otherwise non-exempt FIF interests with a cost of NZ\$50,000 or less should fall outside the FIF regime (there is a very limited exemption for certain trusts also). - 10% or greater holdings in an Australian company including a unit trust (provided the investor is not a portfolio investment entity, unit trust, life insurer, superannuation fund or a group investment fund).

 Where a taxpayer is not subject to the FIF regime, the general income calculation rules apply.
-Broadly this will mean:
+Broadly this should mean:

-- All cash distributed or vested absolutely for the NZ investors will be taxable at their marginal rate of income tax. - The distribution paid by Centro MCS 20 in the 30 June 2010 period was net of an amount referred to as "other tax components not paid in cash".
-This is the amount applied by Centro MCS 20 on the investors' behalf to clear debt.
-Consequently, it is treated as paid to the investor for NZ income tax purposes and should be included in assessable income.
-Please note that the assessable component of this amount has been included in the 'Foreign Source Income' of the 2010 Annual Taxation Statement. - Australian tax withheld will be creditable to the extent NZ income tax arises on the income. - On sale or other disposal of units, any gain or loss is taxable if the investment was held on revenue account, please see the discussion at Paragraph 2.4.2.
+- All cash distributed or vested absolutely for the NZ investors should be taxable at their marginal rate of income tax. - The distributions paid by Centro MCS 5, 12 Unit Trust, 17 Unit Trust, 19 Unit Trust, 25 and 34 in the 30 June 2011 period were net of an amount referred to as either "other taxable components not paid in cash" or "income not paid in cash".
+This is the amount applied by these syndicates on the investors' behalf to clear debt.
+Consequently, this amount should be treated as paid to the investor for NZ income tax purposes and should be included in assessable income.
+Please note that the assessable component of this amount has been included in the 'Foreign Source Income' of the 2011 Annual Taxation Statement. - Australian tax withheld should be creditable to the extent NZ income tax arises on the income. - On sale or other disposal of units, any gain or loss should be taxable if the investment was held on revenue account.
+Please see the discussion at paragraph 2.4.2.